yogasta/ETL_S3_Redshift/readme.md

 # Airflow Data Pipeline: CSV to S3 to Redshift

-## Project Status: Incomplete

-**Note:** This project is currently incomplete.
-The AWS account setup and configuration are still pending.
-The following README outlines the planned architecture and setup process.
+This project implements a fully functional data pipeline using Apache Airflow to extract data from a local CSV file, transform it, upload it to Amazon S3, and finally load it into Amazon Redshift for analysis with Amazon QuickSight.

 ## Architecture Overview

-This project implements a data pipeline using Apache Airflow to extract data from a local CSV file, transform it, upload it to Amazon S3, and finally load it into Amazon Redshift.
-Here's a high-level overview of the architecture:
+The pipeline utilizes the following components:

 1. **Data Source**: Local CSV file in the `data` folder
-2. **Transformation**: Python script in the `scripts` folder
+2. **Transformation**: Python script using Pandas in the `scripts` folder
+3. **Orchestration**: Apache Airflow (containerized with Docker)
-3. **Intermediate Storage**: Amazon S3 bucket
+4. **Intermediate Storage**: Amazon S3 bucket
-4. **Data Warehouse**: Amazon Redshift cluster
+5. **Data Warehouse**: Amazon Redshift cluster
-5. **Orchestration**: Apache Airflow
+6. **Visualization**: Amazon QuickSight

 The pipeline follows these steps:
 1. Read data from the local CSV file
 2. Apply transformations using a custom Python script
 3. Upload the transformed data to an S3 bucket
-4. Copy the data from S3 to a Redshift table
+4. Copy the data from S3 to Redshift tables (dimensional model)
+5. Perform analytics and create visualizations using QuickSight

 ## Prerequisites

-- Python 3.7+
-- Apache Airflow 2.0+
+- Docker and Docker Compose
-- AWS account (not set up yet)
+- AWS account with appropriate permissions
+- AWS CLI configured with your credentials

 ## Project Structure